raulinii/cse15l-lab-reports/lab1.md

 9. Upon typing yes, you will be met with text asking you to put your password.
 That text should look something like this:
 ![Image](vss4.jpg)
 10. The password that you will use is the same one that you changed 10-15 minutes prior to getting to this step.
+11. Upon connection your terminal will show you information like cpu usage and time connected.
+Your terminal should look like this: